Best Fonts to Use for Food Industry Designs

 Pink Lemonade

 Pink Lemonade fonts were inspired by the pop culture that dates back to the ’50s and ’70s.
 The roots of these fonts go back to the art deco form.
 It has thick strokes and stems that offer a bold yet commanding way to the text.
 But the font form is suitable when you want to create a menu for summer parties.
 When you buy the pack, it consists of OTF and TTF font, with vector clip art, and AI CC files with swatches.
 These fonts look good when designing the drinks menu, a bar menu, or anything that concerns beverages.
-You can also use the fonts to design the menu for the coffee shop that exclusively serves coffee.
+They’re a great choice to design the menu for the coffee shop that exclusively serves coffee.
 The fonts give an impression of a chilled out and lazy attitude.
 Hence, you can use the fonts when you want your customer to relax and unwind.

 Jonesy